TomasHubelbauer/net-ecosystem-review/README.md

 ## To-Do

-Provide another view with a chart showing stars of each project on a line chart.
+### Provide another view with a chart showing stars of each project on a line chart

-Load notes for each item from README.md by parsing it and looking for headers which match the item name.
+### Load notes for each item from README.md

+Parse it and look for headers which match the item name.
 This way I can keep the notes in prose but also have them show up in the web app.

-Display another chart which is not total but a change record-to-record.
+### Display another chart which is not total but a change record-to-record